 There are 1,098,240 different One Pair hand combinations and 2,860 distinct ranks of One Pair hands in a 52-card deck.
 Each One Pair's pair is ranked first, followed by its highest-ranked kicker, and so on.

-Here are a few more One Pair hand examples:
+Here are a few more One Pair poker hands chances of winning examples:

 The lowest possible hand is the high card, which is made up of five cards that do not produce any of the above.